na-na-hi/renget/archive/smgenlorePh2P2.md

    Baba shows off her skull collection *(\*very\* proud)* and Baba wants a new skull from a nearby heroes skellington as obliged payment *(deliberately EZPZ, but for some reason Baba can't do it herself)*.

    Mulan agrees and gets teleported by Baba's cauldron-smoke into a dark clearing.
-   Cue the bodies of all the peasants Mulan couldn't save lurching at her, Mulan gets pulled down into the ground before Persephone pulls her out *(but can't control these skellingtons for some reason)*.
-Guan Yu uses his Ult to get in on the fight and clears a wave of skellingtons for Mulan, PTSDsephone also has to confront the consequences of her actions and all the innocent people her fuckup ended up killing (worse, considering she's very pro-mortal).
+   Cue the bodies of all the peasants Mulan couldn't save lurching at her, Mulan gets pulled into the ground, before Persephone pulls her back out *(but she can't control these skellingtons for some reason)*.
+Guan Yu uses his Ult to get in on the fight and clears a wave of skellingtons for Mulan, PTSDsephone also has to confront the consequences of her actions and all the innocent people her fuckup ended up killing *(worse, considering she's very pro-mortal)*.
 Swordfight of Mulan vs hero skellington, she breaks Mr Bones's old sword and decapitates the fucker, picking up the payment for Baba.

-   Back in the hut, Baba's a bit let down Mulan got help for what was supposed to be a one-man-task, on top of the worn & torn condition of the skull, whines a little bit (PTSDsephone begins to recover, and laughs at her for a change) then Baba nonchalantly throws the skull over her shoulder.
-Baba coos Mulan over and gives her a ~le great prophecy!!!~ *~~~that I've corrected the grammar and punctuation for, for your reading pleasure\~~~*.
+   Back in the hut, Baba's a bit let down Mulan got help for what was supposed to be a one-man-task, on top of the worn & torn condition of the skull, whines a little bit *(PTSDsephone begins to recover, and laughs at her for a change)* then Baba nonchalantly throws the skull over her shoulder.
+Baba coos Mulan over and gives her a **le great prophecy!!!** *~~that I've corrected the grammar and punctuation for, for your reading pleasure~  ~~*
    Chaotic smoke billows from her cauldron....!

 -> \!!! *READ CAREFULLY?!* !!! <-